tutorcruncher/timecruncher/features/tutor-client-student-profiles.md

 ---
 layout: features
 title: Tutor, Client &amp; Student Profiles
-description: Tutors can sign themselves up and create their own profiles with TutorCruncher.
-Clients and students also have profiles.
-With customisable fields.
+description: Tutors and clients can sign themselves up and create their own profiles with TutorCruncher, with customisable fields you can record anything you wish.
 keywords:
   - Tutor Profiles
   - Client Profiles